 AI Content Detector at Copyleaks

-AI Content Detector tool at Copyleaks is currently a beta version that is free to use, and it shows impressive results with 99.12% accuracy.
+AI Content Detector tool at Copyleaks has long outgrown the free beta it started as and is now a full-fledged commercial product, with the company claiming over 99% accuracy.
 Not only can it clearly tell human content from non-human – it also gives you percentage probability for paragraphs and phrases if you hover over them.
-So far, there are no character limits on free checks.
+My experiment backs the claim: it scored ChatGPT’s text as 100% AI, flagging 51 typical “AI phrases” along the way, and found exactly zero AI content in mine.
+The free check is now limited (around 25,000 characters, no account needed), and regular use requires a paid subscription.
 To check a piece of text, you can either copy and paste it into the window or upload a file from your device.

-AI Content Detector at Writer
+AI Detector at Wordvice

 Free AI Content Detector Tool at Sapling